marklourenco/MiniJameGam46/README.md

 ## 🎨 Credits

+Balloon and powerup sprites done by Morgan Tang.
-Balloon sprites and environment art powered by the awesome free asset pack from:
+Environment art powered by the awesome free asset pack from:
 **[Zombie Apocalypse Asset Pack by PixelRogueKnight](https://pixelrogueknight.itch.io/zombie-apocalypse-assetpack)**

 ---